 Open until 2.30am, Supper Inn serves mainly Cantonese fare.

-206 Bourke Street is a gateway to Chinatown and Melbourne's most exciting new retail and dining destination.
+206 Bourke Street is a gateway to Chinatown and an exciting retail and dining destination.

 206 gives Melbourne shoppers and diners an exciting fusion of food, entertainment and retail, with options to suit almost every budget.